dagraham/etm-tk/etmTk/help/REPORTS.md

 # Reports

-    Usage:  <report type character> <groupby setting> [report options]
+To create a report press *Ctrl-R* in the GUI.
+If you have entries in your report specifications file, `~./etm/reports.cfg` by default, you can choose one of them in the selection box at the bottom of the report window.

+You can also add report specifications to the list by selecting any item from the list and then replacing the content with anything you like.
+Press *Return* to *add* your specification temporarily to the list. *Note that the original entry will not be affected.*  When you close the report window you will have an opportunity to save the additions you have made.
+To modify or delete existing specifications, you must open the reports specification file itself using *Shift Ctrl-R* from the main window.

+When you have selected a report specification, press *Return* to generate the report and display it.

-A *report specification* is created by entering a report *type character* followed by a *groupby setting* and, perhaps, by one or more *report options*.
+A *report specification* is created by entering a report *type character*, either "a" or "c", followed by a *groupby setting* and, perhaps, by one or more *report options*:

+    <a|c> <groupby setting> [options]

 Together, the type character, groupby setting and options determine which items will appear in the report and how they will be organized and displayed.

-## Report types
+## Report type characters

-There are two possible report type characters, *a* and *c*:

-### **a**: action report.
+- **a**: action report.

-A report of expenditures of time and money recorded in actions with output formatted using `action_template` computations and expansions.
+    A report of expenditures of time and money recorded in *actions* with output formatted using `action_template` computations and expansions.
 See Help/Preferences for further details about the role of `action_template` in formatting action report output.
-E.g., with this setting in `etmtk.cfg`:

-    action_template: '!hours!h) !label! (!count!)'

-a report might appear as follows:

-    27.5h) Client 1 (3)
-        4.9h) Project A (1)
-        15h) Project B (1)
-        7.6h) Project C (1)
-    24.2h) Client 2 (3)
-        3.1h) Project D (1)
-        21.1h) Project E (2)
-            5.1h) Category a (1)
-            16h) Category b (1)
-    4.2h) Client 3 (1)
-    8.7h) Client 4 (2)
-        2.1h) Project F (1)
-        6.6h) Project G (1)

-### **c**: composite report.
+- **c**: composite report.

-Any item types but without `action_template` computations and expansions.
+    Any item types, including actions, but without `action_template` computations and expansions.

-You can select a report specification from a list of saved specifications, modify an existing specification or create an entirely new specification.
-Clicking on the *create report* icon or pressing *Control-R* will create a report based on the current specification.

-When you edit an existing specification, the background color of the entry field will change to yellow to indicate that this is a new, as yet unsaved specification.
-Pressing *Return* will add the new specification temporarily to the list without affecting the original specification.

-If the current specification has been modified, then deleting it by clicking on the *delete* icon or pressing *Control-D* will replace the modified specification with the original.
-If the current specification has not been modified, then deleting it will temporarily remove it from the list.

-When temporary changes have been made to the list, the *save* button will be enabled and you can either click on this button or press *Control-S* to save the changes.
-If you attempt to close the reports dialog while there are unsaved changes, you will be given the opportunity to save them.

-## groupby
+## Groupby setting

 A semicolon separated list that determines how items will be grouped and sorted.
 Possible elements include *date specifications* and elements from

-c
-:   context
+- c:   context

-f
-:   file path
+- f:   file path

-k
-:   keyword
+- k:   keyword

-t
-:   tag
+- t:   tag

-u
-:   user
+- u:   user

-A *date specification* is either

-w
-:   week number

-or a combination of one or more of the following:
+A *date specification* is either a combination of one or more of the following:

-yy
-:   2-digit year
+- yy:   2-digit year

-yyyy
-:   4-digit year
+- yyyy:   4-digit year

-M
-:   month: 1 - 12
+- M:   month: 1 - 12

-MM
-:   month: 01 - 12
+- MM:   month: 01 - 12

-MMM
-:   locale specific abbreviated month name: Jan - Dec
+- MMM:   locale specific abbreviated month name: Jan - Dec

-MMMM
-:   locale specific month name: January - December
+- MMMM:   locale specific month name: January - December

-d
-:   month day: 1 - 31
+- d:   month day: 1 - 31

-dd
-:   month day: 01 - 31
+- dd:   month day: 01 - 31

-ddd
-:   locale specific abbreviated week day: Mon - Sun
+- ddd:   locale specific abbreviated week day: Mon - Sun

-dddd
-:   locale specific week day: Monday - Sunday
+- dddd:   locale specific week day: Monday - Sunday

+or:

+- w:   week number

+The use of week number groups output by year and week number with Monday the first day of the week.
+"Week 14: Mar 31 - Apr 6, 2014" illustrates the output produced.

-For example, `c ddd, MMM d yyyy` would group by year, month and day together to give output such as
+For example, the report specification `c ddd, MMM d yyyy` would group by year, month and day together to give output such as

     Fri, Apr 1 2011
         items for April 1